presiannedyalkov/UI-Experiment/readme.md

 ### Possible confounding variables
 - Instrumentation:
-- Experimental Mortality: We cannot prevent testers to exit the experiment, but we do not count the data that is not submitted.
+- Experimental Mortality: We cannot prevent testers from exiting the experiment, but the data is only submitted at the end of the third step.
 - Selection:
 ### External validity and possible threats
 - Units: